jebaer/vuejs-starter-kit/README.md

 ## Install

-Clone the repository on your computer and run de install command.
+Clone the repository on your computer and run the install command.

 `npm install`

-The installation wil be done with the packages described into package.json file.
+The installation will be done based on the package.json file.

 ## Run the application

-Once the application is done, throw the running command
+Once the installation is done, fire the running command.

 `npm run serve`